DraftShift/StealthChanger/wiki/Assembling.md

 Big thank you to `unguided-wanderer` on Discord for this technique.

-## Preload
+### Preload Paper Trick

-To set your preload you want to back the FSCS screws till they are just touching the magnest on the shuttle.
 You can use a piece of paper per side to make sure they both have the same pressure.

-This should remove all the wiggle when it's fully seated.  **NOTE** Every backplate needs to be adjusted.
+Big thank you to `ButtSlark` on Discord for this technique.